College of Foot Health

 Completion of any training for FHPs does not entitle the individual to use the term Chiropodist and/or Podiatrist.
 This title is protected and requires a 3 – 4 year degree and registration with the HCPC (Health and Care Professions Council).

 Chiropodists and Podiatrists in the UK are regulated by law.
-Misconduct, dangerous or unethical actions can result in sanctions against them or ultimately striking off and being prevented from practicing by the Health and Care Professions Council which also regulates their training etc. There is no statutory regulation of training, standards or their professional actions for the growing number of Foot Health Practitioners (FHPs).
+Misconduct, dangerous or unethical actions can result in legal sanctions against them by the Health and Care Professions Council which also regulates their training etc. There is no statutory regulation of training, standards or their professional actions for the growing number of Foot Health Practitioners (FHPs).

 In response to this The College of Foot Health was founded by The Institute of Chiropodists and Podiatrists (IOCP).

-With more than 60 years’ of experience in the profession of Chiropody and Podiatry, the IOCP recognises that there is a requirement to set a benchmark for training, standards, ethics and continuing professional development throughout the growing demand for Foot Health Practitioners.
+With more than 80 years’ of experience in the profession of Chiropody and Podiatry, the IOCP as leading UK professional body recognises that there is an essential requirement to set a definitive benchmark for training, standards, ethics and continuing professional development for the growing profession of Foot Health Practitioners.

 The Institute is adopting the classical distance-learning approach to training as this will give the student the opportunity to study at their own pace.
 Our courses are also presented in such a way as to allow access to students with or without prior medical knowledge.
 As you progress, you will quickly start to understand and use what you have learned.
 As with any educational programme, we would prefer you to be at least 18, or of an age whereby you feel this programme will be of benefit to you and your goals in life.